ruanbekker/docker-loki-distributed-minio/README.md

 # docker-loki-distributed-minio
 Distributed Loki setup with BoltDB and Minio using Docker

+## About

+There's options for using different ring backend storage:

+- The `docker-compose.yml` provides a distributed loki stack with **etcd** as the backend kvstore
+- The `docker-compose-consul.yml` provides a distrubuted loki stack with **consul** as the backend kvstore

 ## Pre-Requisites

 For your containers to use to loki loggin driver, you need to install it using: